chiwenshi/INFO_6205_502/README.md

 > Alternatively, you can directly access to our site: https://webapp-180415180624.azurewebsites.net/

 # Knapsack Problem
-> The knapsack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total weight is less than or equal to a given limit and the total value is as large as possible.
+> The knapsack problem is a problem in combinatorial optimization: Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
 In other words, we are trying to fill a fixed-size knapsack with the most valuable items.

 ## Genotype
 > In this problem we use the boolean array as the genotype.
 The length of the array is the number of the object read by the project at first.